SeaOfNodes/Simple/chapter03/README.md

 09      return c;
 ```

-* When we start parsing above, we start with a symbol table, say level 0.
+* When we start parsing above, we start with a symbol table (level 0).
 The variables `a`, `b`, and `c` are registered in this table.
 * On line 4, we start a nested scope.
-At this point, a new symbol table is pushed, say level 1.
+At this point, a new symbol table is pushed (level 1).
-* On line 5, a variable `b` is declared, this gets registered in the  symbol table at level 1.
+* On line 5, a variable `b` is declared. `b` is registered in the symbol table at level 1.
 This then
 hides the variable with the same name on line 2.
 * On line 7, we update the variable `c`.
-The symbol table lookup will find it in the symbol table at level 0.
+Variable lookup will find it in the symbol table at level 0.
-At this point, the node graph looks like this (note that peephole opts are switched off here so that we can
+The node graph is shown below (note that peephole opts are switched off here so that we can
 see the graph as its initially constructed).

 ![Graph1](./docs/03-graph1.svg)